Chartso/odin-recipes/README.md

-This is recipes book for my favourite dessert -By Chartso
+This is a project that shows skills in writing clean HTML. website for example, we will be providing some dessert recipes.
+Enjoy! -By Chartso